scrtlabs/SecretNetwork/docs/using-governance.md

-# How to participate in the on-chain governance
+# How to participate in on-chain governance

 Governance is the process from which users in the Enigma Blockchain can come to consensus on software upgrades, parameters of the mainnet or signaling mechanisms through